deetungsten/webui-privaxy/README.md

 ### Using prebuilt docker image

+1. Copy docker-compose.yml from github repository
-1. Change the IP address to your server IP address `docker-compose.yml`
+2. Change the IP address to your server IP address `docker-compose.yml`
-2. `docker-compose up`
+3. `docker compose up` or `docker compose up -d`

 ### Local